Skip Navigation

 • Be an active and positive force in supporting the school ministry on- and off-campus, placing this ministry in a place of priority.

-• Serve as an integral member of Seffner Christian Academy safety team, with a specific focus of upholding the school’s safety standards.
+• Serve in supervisory role as part of Seffner Christian Academy safety team, with a specific focus of enforcing the school’s security and safety policies.

 • Assist school administrators, staff, and campus security with overall safety, security, and student code of conduct measures.